AnirudhRahul/resemble-enhance/README.md

 them into the following folder structure.
 Run `./scripts/download_data.sh -h` to see all options.
 You can pass flags such as `--dnsmos`, `--voicebank`, or `--librispeech` to download specific datasets.
 If no flags are given, all are downloaded.
-The script checks each URL before downloading and will report an error if any dataset cannot be reached:
+The script attempts to verify each URL before downloading and will gracefully skip any dataset that cannot be reached:

 ```bash